pavan-kumar-s/tpp/ICLR.md

 **Scalability Note**
 For applications involving larger knowledge graphs or more complex queries, approximate graph matching algorithms could be substituted.
 However, for standard multi-hop QA benchmarks, exact isomorphism checking remains computationally efficient and provides the most rigorous evaluation metric.

+# Reviewer Dpwg:
+We thank the reviewer for their valuable feedback.
+Our response to the comments are as follows

+**Weakness-1:**
+Novelty is limited.
+KG construction (Section 3.1), query decomposition (Section 3.2.1), and answer generation (Section 3.3) are standard practice in the literature.
+The rest of the approach, KG traversal (Section 3.2.2), is heuristic and its generalizability is not well justified given experiments on only three datasets.

+BrowseNet indeed builds on standard components such as KG construction, query decomposition, and answer generation, but the contribution lies in how these elements are integrated into a unified, graph–based associative retrieval pipeline and in the specific traversal and candidate-pruning strategy used for multi-hop QA.​

+BrowseNet’s graph traversal is not a generic heuristic walk but a query-subgraph–guided process that combines: (i) LLM-based decomposition into an explicit query subgraph; (ii) alignment of subgraph nodes with initiator chunks via semantic similarity; (iii) constrained expansion over a content-centric graph rather than an entity-only KG; and (iv) multi-hop scoring that jointly considers local subquery relevance and consistency with the global multi-hop question.
+This design allows one-shot query decomposition followed by structured, bounded exploration, which differs from existing KG-RAG and GraphRAG variants that typically rely on iterative LLM-in-the-loop traversal or purely similarity-based expansion.​

+Regarding generalizability, BrowseNet is evaluated on three challenging multi-hop benchmarks (HotpotQA, 2WikiMultiHopQA, MuSiQue), which together cover diverse reasoning patterns (bridge, comparison, compositional reasoning) across varied topics.
+Across these datasets, BrowseNet consistently outperforms strong graph- and structure-aware RAG baselines such as GraphRAG and SiReRAG in EM and F1, suggesting that the traversal strategy is not overfit to a single corpus or question style

+**Weakness-2 and Quesion-1:**
+Baselines are focused on recent RAG solutions, but the proposed approach is closely related to early multi-hop QA solutions, which are not compared empirically.
+Can you compare your approach with early multi-hop QA methods that also build a graph of passages based on their similarity (e.g., common entities)?

+Our baselines focus on state-of-the-art RAG solutions that currently achieve the best performance on multi-hop QA benchmarks.
+Early multi-hop QA methods such as KG-Prompting [1] employ a different evaluation setting: they construct one question-specific graph per query using the labeled distractors and golden passages provided for that question.
+In contrast, our method extends the benchmark difficulty by augmenting the candidate corpus to include all passages from other questions as distractors as mentioned in the text.
+This makes the retrieval task significantly harder and more realistic, where the system must select relevant context from a large, mixed set rather than a question-limited set of passages.

+Because of this fundamental difference in setup, direct empirical comparison with early multi-hop QA methods is not feasible.

+**References:**
+1) Wang, Y., Lipka, N., Rossi, R. A., Siu, A., Zhang, R., & Derr, T. (2024, March).
+Knowledge graph prompting for multi-document question answering.
+In Proceedings of the AAAI conference on artificial intelligence (Vol. 38, No. 17, pp. 19206-19214).

+**Weakness-3**
+The constructed KG is actually not a KG but a graph of passages connected based on common entities.
+This is a common practice in conventional multi-hop QA research.
+It is not a KG that should represent relations between entities.

+We recognize that a traditional knowledge graph involves entities as nodes and predicates as edges, while our graph is constructed over chunks of text, which suits retrieval-augmented generation tasks better.
+We initially followed prior work using the term "knowledge graph" [1][2], but upon reflection, we agree the term could be clearer.
+We will revise the manuscript to replace "knowledge graph" with "graph of chunks" wherever appropriate

+**Action:**
+We will revise the manuscript to replace all instances of "knowledge graph" with "graph of chunks" to improve clarity and accuracy.

+**References:**
+1) Wang, Y., Lipka, N., Rossi, R. A., Siu, A., Zhang, R., & Derr, T. (2024, March).
+Knowledge graph prompting for multi-document question answering.
+In Proceedings of the AAAI conference on artificial intelligence (Vol. 38, No. 17, pp. 19206-19214).
+2) Yang, Z., Zhu, Z., & Zhu, J. (2025, April).
+CuriousLLM: Elevating multi-document question answering with llm-enhanced knowledge graph reasoning.
+In Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 3: Industry Track) (pp. 274-286).

+**Question-2**
+How do you demonstrate the generalizability of your heuristic graph traversal?

+The generalizability of our heuristic graph traversal is demonstrated through consistent strong performance across three diverse multi-hop QA benchmarks, HotpotQA, 2WikiMultiHopQA, and MuSiQue—which encompass varied reasoning types including bridge, comparison, and compositional questions in multiple domains.
+These datasets differ significantly in corpus size, question complexity, and domain, yet BrowseNet’s traversal strategy consistently outperforms competitive graph- and structure-aware retrieval baselines such as HippoRAG and SiReRAG.
+This empirical evidence indicates that our traversal heuristic effectively adapts to different reasoning requirements and corpus characteristics without being overfitted to a single dataset or domain.